Rhydon1337/linux-kernel-filesystem-filter/README.md

 8. If the O_DIRECT flag is set, it checks whether direct I/O operations can be performed on the file.
 9. Returns the address of the file object.

-In dentry_open the file object is allocated and initialized, dentry reiecve as parameter the dentry object and the mounted filesystem object and sets the f_op field to the contents of the i_fop field of the corresponding inode object.
+In dentry_open the file object is allocated and initialized, dentry receives as parameter the dentry object and the mounted filesystem object and sets the f_op field with the content of the i_fop field of the corresponding inode object.

-the f_op field is using for all file operations which are interesting us.
+The f_op field is used for all file operations which are interesting us.

 f->f_op = fops_get(inode->i_fop);
 f_op initialized by fops_get(inode->i_fop);

-Every filesystem must supplies for each inode a file_operations(i_fop), this is part a of the abstraction of Linux VFS.
+Every filesystem must supply for each inode a file_operations(i_fop), this is part a of the abstraction of Linux VFS.

 All we need to do is to set our callback in the matching filesystem's file_operations struct.